Google uses AI in many of its products, like Gmail’s Smart Compose, Google Search summaries, Google Assistant, and even on Android devices.

 To turn it off, open Gmail’s settings on a desktop (as described above) and go to the General tab.

-Scroll to the section labeled “Smart features and personalization” (Google may label it “Google Workspace smart features” by 2025).
+Scroll to the section labeled “Smart features and personalization” (Google may label it “Google Workspace smart features” ).

 Look for the option “Smart features and personalization in other Google products” and disable this setting.